 Throughout most of Madam’s life she had the opportunity to work at a plantation near the village but unfortunately she had to receive surgery which in fact caused her to give up her work at the plantation and stay at home to care for the children and garden.
-She didn’t receive disability benefits like many of us but instead her family had to sacrifice an income and find other ways to provide for the family.
+She didn’t receive disability benefits like many of us can get with help from Crest SSD or other services, but instead her family had to sacrifice an income and find other ways to provide for the family.
 Her husband was the main source of income for them, as he oversees part of the LaFond school district.

 In 2016, Hurricane Matthew hit our village and in this event Madam’s garden was destroyed leaving the family with little food and her with even less work.
 Like many people in the village, the hurricane did a number on their homes.

 Like many families there are most when things are really hard and in those moments Madam would have to sell food from their gardens or animals to pay for something else and this would always leave the family without food.
 Again, this is another sacrifice the family would have to make.